Secrets in Your Data

 Average Transaction Size: Again, total sales dollars might be up, but are customers spending less than they were at this time last year?
 If average transaction size is down by more than a few percentage points, something is happening that you need to research.
 Have you changed your menu or your product offerings?
 Has your average item price declined?
 Customer satisfaction surveys are a great way to collect feedback to find out what customers want, potentially leading them to spend more money.

 Inventory Movement: Aside from just collecting customer feedback regarding what they want more of, it’s important to use data to actually see what your best sellers are over time.
 Does it change or do you have clear winners?
 Products that take longer to sell are hurting your bottom line.
 Not only are they taking up valuable real estate, but they also limit your ability to purchase new items as that capital isn’t available to you.
 If you’re running a food establishment, products that take longer to sell also risk spoiling, ultimately costing you more than they’re worth to you.

-Labor: Labor is one of the largest costs for any business, so keeping tabs on any changes can help you ensure that costs aren’t spiraling out of control.
-Are the labor hours consistent to your need?
-Over scheduling is a labor waste, but under scheduling can leave your employees overworked, your customers underserved, and you could be subject to overtime costs.
+Labour: Labour is one of the largest costs for any business, so keeping tabs on any changes can help you ensure that costs aren’t spiralling out of control.
+Are the labour hours consistent to your need?
+Over scheduling is a labour waste, but under scheduling can leave your employees overworked, your customers underserved, and you could be subject to overtime costs.
 While there are times that circumstances will make this unavoidable, managing these variables to deliver the appropriate level of service without creating burnout is a benefit to your business that can’t be overstated.

 Luckily, it’s easier than ever for business owners and operators to keep tabs on the variables that impact their business.
 With our new manager app—Insights by Revel—you can even track your business in real-time from anywhere.